Why choose to make your own wine

 It is important to note, however, that it does not contain any additives other than vitamin C, and it definitely does not contain Sorbate.
 If you’re not sure whether to use a particular brand or type of fruit juice, use Google because it’s very likely that others have searched for it and even asked/answered the question on forums.

 If you’re using pre-made fruit juice, you can skip this section and the next one about crushing your fruit.

 Those who have decided to use actual fruit, however, must now wash the fruit.
 This is an important step in learning how to make wine at home because it prevents wild yeast from growing in your wine and producing unpleasant odors and flavors.

-Some more experienced winemakers choose not to wash the fruit, but as a beginner winemaker, we strongly suggest that you control as many variables as possible by washing your fruit.
+Some more experienced winemakers choose not to wash the fruit, but as beginner winemakers, we strongly suggest that you control as many variables as possible by washing your fruit.